 To do so, create an account.
 Then, select the schools you’re interested in—not all schools participate—and provide information about yourself, your family’s finances, and your assets.
 There is a $25 fee for submitting the profile, and you’ll have to pay $16 for each additional report.

 The College Board has a comprehensive guide on how to complete the CSS profile if you need additional help.

-In some cases, you may find that you need more aid than the school and government provides.
+In some cases, you may find that you need more aid than the school and government will provide.
 If that’s the situation, private student loans can help.

-It’s a good idea to shop around with different lenders to ensure you get the best deal.
+It’s a good idea to shop around with different lenders to ensure you get the best deal on your interest rate.
 Luckily, you don’t have to comparison shop manually on your own.
 Purefy’s rate comparison tool allows you to compare offers from multiple lenders at once.

-When you apply, you’ll need to provide much of the same information as you did on the FAFSA.
+When you apply for private student loans, you’ll need to provide much of the same information as you did on the FAFSA.
 Make sure you know how much you want to borrow and what school you want to attend.